 - Level II: Provides protection against 9mm FMJ RN bullets and .357 Magnum jacketed soft point (JSP) bullets.

-- Level IIIA: Protects against .357 SIG FMJ flat nose (FN) bullets and .44 Magnum semi-jacketed hollow point (SJHP) bullets.
+- Level IIIA: Level IIIA protects against .357 SIG FMJ flat nose (FN) bullets and .44 Magnum semi-jacketed hollow point (SJHP) bullets.
 This level is often used by law enforcement officers.

 - Level III: Level III is the entry-level for hard armor plates and protects against 7.62mm FMJ steel jacketed bullets (U.S. Military designation M80).